 Worldwide Offshore IT Services Forecast, 2018–2022

-By: David TapperProgram Vice President, Outsourcing and Managed Cloud Services, Vladimír KroaAssociate Vice President, IT Services , CEMA, Arun DaniSenior Research Analyst, IT Services, Cathy HuangSenior Research Manager, Services and Cloud Research Group, IDC Asia/Pacific, Jim WestcottResearch Manager, Application Solutions
+By: David TapperProgram Vice President, Outsourcing and Managed Cloud Services, Vladimír KroaAssociate Vice President, IT Services , CEMA, Arun DaniSenior Research Analyst, IT Services, Cathy HuangSenior Research Manager, Services and Security, IDC Asia/Pacific, Jim WestcottResearch Manager, Application Solutions

 This IDC study presents forecasts of spending (customer expenditures) for the worldwide offshore IT services market for 2018–2022.
 This study includes advice to providers of IT services, an analysis of key market and industry trends by importing markets, key market drivers and inhibitors, significant market developments, and highlights of key changes from the prior forecast.
 This study also updates the previous forecast published in Worldwide Offshore IT Services Forecast, 2017–2021 (IDC #US41237117, May 2017).

 This IDC study answers the following questions:

 - How is the model of offshore evolving?

 - What is the opportunity for offshore providers by importing geographic region?

 - Which assumptions are of sufficient importance that a change in the assumption would result in a change in the market forecasts?

 - What impact will developments in this market have on the players in the market?